 Prequalified means that you’ve been selected as potentially “qualified” by a credit card issuer for a particular card offer.
-Usually, the issuer has done a soft pull on your credit score and found that you’ve met the certain criteria necessary to qualify for the credit card.
+Typically, the issuer has done a soft pull on your credit score and found that you’ve met the minimum criteria necessary to qualify.
 This soft pull should not affect your credit score.

 In some cases, you may also be deemed prequalified because an issuer bought your information via a marketing list from a credit bureau.
 In this case, the issuer may check if you are on their list to see if you are prequalified.

-If you are prequalified for a credit card, you have an 80% to 90% chance of actually qualifying for the card should you go through the application process.
-It’s worth adding that you don’t need to be prequalified in order to apply for a card—you can still be approved without prequalification.
-This process just gives you extra confidence before actually applying.
+When you prequalify for a credit card, it’s still not a 100% guarantee—your chances of actually qualifying for the card are around 80% to 90% should you go through the application process.
+What’s more, you don’t need to be prequalified in order to apply for a card.
+You can still be approved without prequalification, but prequalification does mean your odds of qualifying are greater.

 Note that by actually applying for a card, the issuer will likely perform a hard pull on your credit history.
-This will show up on your credit history.
-In most cases, a hard pull won’t be a problem long-term because having a credit card should only help your credit into the future (as long as you follow the best practices for a credit card).
-However, you’ll want to avoid applying for too many cards in quick succession as frequent hard pulls in a short span may lower your credit score.
+This will show up on your credit report.
+In most cases, a hard pull won’t be a long-term issue, as having a credit card should only help your credit into the future (assuming you follow the best practices for a credit card).
+However, you should avoid applying for too many cards in quick succession, because frequent hard pulls in a short span may lower your credit score.